Daria: Production

+The first realization of how much the crew became attached to making Daria was after a five-minute pilot was created, showing how realistic the main character seemed despite being a digital creation.
+The animation style aided with production by having an uncomplicated form of filming that made the angles and movements appear natural.
+Lewis recalled letting the storyboards in the early stages of mapping Daria out aid on how the show would look with animation.
+Each episode was set to have a processing and completion time be nine months in order to fit making scripts, recording voice actors, and creating storyboards.

+When describing why the show took longer than expected to be released on DVD after Daria's debut, Eichler recalls: That’s how long it took to clear all the music rights.
+It also had a lot to do with MTV.
+Every time they began working on the rights, they had another loopy hit, so their small home-entertainment division had to put their resources on getting that show out.
+I guess we sort of got under the wire right before Jersey Shore!
+Daria saw a resurgence in viewership in 2020 once the show became available on Paramount+.
+However, neither Is It Fall Yet? nor Is It College Yet? became available on Paramount+ or MTV's website, despite both films being crucial to the show's plot progression.

 Episodes

 There have been 65 episodes of Daria, spanning five seasons, each with thirteen episodes.
-The series first went into production with a pilot episode, titled "Sealed with a Kick".
+The series first went into production with an unfinished pilot episode, titled "Sealed with a Kick".
 The first season was broadcast between March 3 and July 21, 1997, while season two was aired from February 16 to August 2, 1998; season three was shown from February 17 to August 18, 1999; season four from February 25 to August 2, 2000, and finally, season five between February 19 and June 25, 2001.

 The series also includes two feature-length television films; the first, Is It Fall Yet?, which aired between seasons four and five, and chronicles the lives of the characters during summer break, and the second film, Is It College Yet?, which followed the fifth season, serving as the official finale to the series.

 Two specials were also aired; Daria: Behind the Scenes was hosted by Janeane Garofalo and aired on February 18, 2000, one week prior to the season four premiere, and featured how the show was created, the making of the show, and the voices behind the characters.
 The second special, Look Back in Annoyance, aired on January 14, 2002, and is a retrospective hosted by Daria and Jane and highlights all the major events from the series before the lead-up to the television film finale, which was aired one week later.